Citysong

 "Citysong" is a song performed by American alternative rock group Luscious Jackson, issued as the lead single from their debut studio album Natural Ingredients.
-It was commissioned as a double single with "Deep Shag" in some markets; and it contains a sample of "On and On" by Gladys Knight & the Pips.
-Co-written and co-produced by group members Jill Cunniff and Gabby Glaser, the song peaked at #39 on the Billboard rock chart in 1994.
+It was commissioned as a double single with "Deep Shag" in some markets; and it includes a sample of "On and On" by Gladys Knight & the Pips.
+Co-written and co-produced by group members Jill Cunniff and Gabby Glaser, the song peaked at #39 on the Billboard Alternative Songs chart in 1994.

 On January 14, 1995, Luscious Jackson performed "Citysong" on Saturday Night Live.

 Music video

 The official music video for "Citysong" was directed by Tamra Davis.